Nicole T. Quintus

 Graduate Research:

-My primary research interest is investigating the molecular etiology of mood disorders and how they may arise from both social and environmental stress.
-My thesis work combines pharmacology, behavior, and genetics by using angiotensin-converting enzyme inhibition to indirectly agonize mu opioid receptors in the nucleus accumbens, a reward and motivation brain region.
-This pharmacological intervention is administered during or following exposure to chronic social defeat stress.
-Following these experiments, I assess transcriptomic differences between animals that did and did not respond to treatment.
+My primary research interest is investigating the molecular etiology of mood disorders and how depressive behaviors may arise from both social and environmental stress.
+My thesis work combines pharmacology, behavior, and genetics to observe how modulation of endogenous opioid signaling in the nucleus accumbens contributes to depressive-like behaviors.
 Through this work, I aim to identify novel, druggable targets and utilize them as therapeutic interventions for those living with mood disorders.

 Graduate Publications